v-tach/Thesis/Thesis Outline/ThesisDraft 20150410.md

 # Outline

-This thesis outline will be using the PRISMA Checklist for systematic reviews, and so headings in this outline are numbered to correspond to the items in the checklist.
+This thesis outline will be using the [PRISMA][7] Checklist for systematic reviews, and so headings in this outline are numbered to correspond to the items in the checklist.

 ## PRISMA Checklist